Fourmilab/ratburger.org/wp-content/plugins/really-simple-ssl/readme.txt

 Always backup before you go!
 If you do not have a sound backup policy, start having one!
 See [our recommendations](https://really-simple-ssl.com/knowledge-base/backing-up-your-site/).

-Really Simple SSL is on [GitHub](https://github.com/rlankhorst/really-simple-ssl) as well!
+Any code suggestions?
+We're on [GitHub](https://github.com/rlankhorst/really-simple-ssl) as well!

 = Love Really Simple SSL? =
 Hopefully this plugin save you some hours of work.
 If you want to support the continuing development of this plugin, you might consider buying the [premium](https://www.really-simple-ssl.com/pro/), which includes